 Please, do not dump brush, plastic flowers, clay pots, toys, broken window glass, bags of dog and cat residue, or trash of any kind in this area.
 Unless asked not to, please empty bags of yard waste onto the compost pile.

 PAINT Empty/dry metal paint cans (covers removed) go in with scrap metal.
-Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second Saturdays in May and September.
+Latex, as well as oil-based paint, is accepted at the District's HHW Depot in Springfield from May through September.

 In addition, several retailers in the District accept paint year-round at the following locations: